Sam-Scheding/cron-bomb-js/README.md

 ]
 ```

+So, what just happened?
+Basically, we just asked `cron-bomb` to give us a list of all dates between
+2020-01-01 and 2020-01-07 that match `10 0 * * 1-5`.
 Notice that the 4th and 5th of January, 2020 were skipped because these are not weekdays.
+An array was then returned where each element is an object that looks a lot like the original object that we passed in, except the `cron` value has been replaced with a Date.

 ## Custom field name

 By default, `cron-bomb` will look for a field called `cron` and use that.
-However, it's possible to specify any fieldname you want by adding it to the options:
+However, it's possible to specify any field name you want by adding it to the options:

 ```
   import { explode } from 'cron-bomb';

   const start = new Date(2020, 0, 1, 0, 0);
   const end = new Date(2020, 0, 8, 0, 0);
-  const source = {
+  const data = {
     title: 'Lord Of The Fries',
     foo: '10 0 * * 1-5', // Every weekday at 11am
   };

-  const debris = explode({source, start, end, field: 'foo'}) console.log(JSON.stringify(debris, null, 2));
+  const debris = explode({data, start, end, field: 'foo'}) console.log(JSON.stringify(debris, null, 2));

 ```

-The fieldname will be reflected in the output array as well:
+The field name will be reflected in the output array as well:

 ```
 [